lindsayspencer/lindsayatbloc/git-workflow.md

 # Git Workflow

+At my first coding job, I managed 100+ pages of HTML, CSS, JS, and ASP for 2 years.
+To save my work in case I needed to roll back an update, I kept three USB drives: one I updated weekly, one I updated monthly, and one I updated 6 biyearly.
+I know, laugh away.
+This was not the best system, but it was all I could think to do at the time.
+Today, I avoid can ensure every file and code change is saved using Git.
-Using the version control software Git is practically necessary now to track changes in your code and allow teams to seamlessly work on the same project.
-It is the virtual assistant, there to keep your work organized and under control.
-If you're new to using Git, here is an overview of how to use it in your next project.
+Using Git is practically necessary these days to track changes in your code and allow teams to collaborate seamlessly.
+It is a virtual assistant that exists to keep your work organized and under control.
+If you're new to Git, here is an overview of how to use it in your next project.

 ## How It Works

 Git is a version control software, which basically means it is a program that helps track the various changes and "versions" of your code throughout a project.
 The command line is used to access the Git software and tell it what to do.
-Other programs like Git Bash are also available so you do not have to use your computer's actual command prompt.
+You may want to read my article on (getting started with the command line) if it is new territory for you.

 When Git starts tracking a certain project, a **repository** is made for all the information it records.
 A repository will contain **commits** and **branches**.